 In 2015, The Family of Woman Film Festival launched a new partnership with Women Deliver, a global advocate for girls’ and women’s health and rights.
 POV Breakfasts, two intimate discussions with international speakers, were added to the Festival events, open to donors of $500 and above.
 Boise State University became a major Festival sponsor, with films and speakers at the University in conjunction with the main Festival in Sun Valley.

-In 2019, the Family of Woman Film Festival will move to The Magic Lantern Cinemas under a new partnership.
+In 2019, Friends of UNFPA once again became the sponsor and beneficiary of The Family of Woman Film Festival.
+Also, the festival will move to The Magic Lantern Cinemas under a new partnership.